New Victory Theater: Redevelopment proposals

-The Urban Development Corporation (UDC), an agency of the New York state government, then proposed redeveloping the area around a portion of West 42nd Street in 1981.
+The Urban Development Corporation (UDC), an agency of the New York state government, proposed redeveloping the area around a portion of West 42nd Street in 1981.
 The plan centered around four towers that were to be built at 42nd Street's intersections with Broadway and Seventh Avenue, developed by Park Tower Realty and the Prudential Insurance Company of America.
 It was delayed for several years due to lawsuits and disputes concerning the towers.
 Meanwhile, by the mid-1980s, the adult-film industry had begun to decline, resulting in fewer films being screened at the Victory Theatre.
 Even so, it was the oldest theater in Manhattan to have continuously operated as such.
 The Victory still retained some of its early-20th-century architectural detail, such as cherubs, gold-leaf decorations, and trapdoors.
 The Brandts also leased all their movie theaters on 42nd Street, including the Victory, to the Cine 42nd Street Corporation in 1986.

 From 1987 to 1989, Park Tower and Prudential hired Robert A. M. Stern to conduct a study on the Apollo, Lyric, Selwyn (later American Airlines), Times Square, and Victory theaters on the north side of 42nd Street.
 Stern devised three alternatives for the five theaters.
-A committee of theatrical experts recommended in 1987 that the Victory and Liberty theaters be restored for nonprofit use; they estimated that it would cost between $6.6 million and $7.7 million to renovate the Victory.
+Stern presented a model of his plan in October 1988.
+The plan called for erecting a roof garden above the Times Square and Victory theaters, though it was unclear what would have happened with the Victory's interior.
+Meanwhile, a committee of theatrical experts recommended in 1987 that the Victory and Liberty theaters be restored for nonprofit use; they estimated that it would cost between $6.6 million and $7.7 million to renovate the Victory.
 City and state officials announced plans for the five theaters, along with the Liberty Theatre on the south side of 42nd Street, in September 1988.
-Stern presented a model of his plan the next month.
-The plan called for erecting a roof garden above the Times Square and Victory theaters, though it was unclear what would have happened with the Victory's interior.
 The UDC opened a request for proposals for the six theaters that October.
 The Liberty and Victory were to be converted into performing-arts venues for nonprofit organizations, while the Selwyn, Apollo, Lyric, and Times Square were to be converted to commercial use.
 By the end of the year, the plans were threatened by a lack of money.